Reverse-Connect Architecture¶

 Security Properties¶

-The vault server's firewall denies all inbound traffic.
+The OpenBao server's firewall denies all inbound traffic.
 There is no port to scan, no TLS handshake to probe, no endpoint to DDoS.
-The vault is invisible from the internet.
+OpenBao is invisible from the internet.

 The vault-bridge initiates and maintains the connection.
-If the vault operator wants to disconnect, they stop the bridge.
-The cluster cannot force a connection to the vault.
-This gives the vault operator (the EU data controller) full control over when and whether secrets are accessible.
+If the OpenBao operator wants to disconnect, they stop the bridge.
+The cluster cannot force a connection to OpenBao.
+This gives the OpenBao operator (the EU data controller) full control over when and whether secrets are accessible.

 mTLS with certificate pinning¶